 What about socialization?
 Will my children be too sheltered?

 Homeschooling continues to grow in popularity and the success stories multiply.
 This has resulted in colleges actively recruiting homeschool students.
-Admission officers understand that the typical homeschool student is mature, has good study skills, and is very involved in organizations and community service projects.
+Admission officers understand that the typical homeschooled student is mature, has good study skills, and is very involved in organizations and community service projects.
 They consider homeschoolers to be an asset that will make a positive impact on their campus.
-A homeschool student can prepare for college by taking solid preparatory courses and showing leadership skills.
+A homeschooled student can prepare for college by taking solid preparatory courses and showing leadership skills.
 Good SAT/ACT scores help as well.